alexelkinx/pygame-oop/README.md

 - Press spacebar to shoot bullets upward.
 - Destroy all aliens before they reach your ship.
 - Explosions are shown upon hits.

----

-## License

-This project was created for educational purposes.
-Feel free to explore and modify it!